 While I usually subsist on thinly sliced cured smoked salmon from the deli counter the rest of the year, having access to some of the best seafood on the east coast also means getting whole blocks of smoked fish, which easily flake with a fork and can be used to top my morning eggs or mixed into a spread for company.

-Charlie and I make an epic snack board with the smoked salmon dip or bluefish pate that usually includes lots of garden crudites, potato chips and crackers.
+Charlie and I make an epic snack board with the smoked salmon dip or bluefish pate that usually includes lots of garden crudites, potato chips and gluten-free crackers.
 It began as a special occasion treat during COVID when there was no entertaining to be had, but now we are hard pressed to not finish a container in one sitting on a weekly basis.

 Since this delicacy has become more in demand, I started making my own version of smoked salmon dip at home, which we now can enjoy year round.